In this immersive workshop, you will intensely reflect on your photography projects and practice in a uniquely communal and constructive spirit.

 A RETREAT IS A REFUGE.

 A retreat is a sanctuary, a hideaway, a haven.
-It is also a departure, a different approach, an adventure, a leave-taking, the beginning of a journey, a change from the usual or expected path, a definite time spent away from one’s normal life for the purpose of reflecting and reconnecting with your work.
+It is also a departure, a different approach, an adventure, a leave-taking, the beginning of a journey, a change from the usual or expected path, a definite time spent away from one’s normal life.

 Take your work to the next level.